 It’s not just motorized vessels that fall under the boating while under the influence laws.
 Anyone operating a canoe, rowboat, sailboat, or speedboat can be charged with BUI.
 Boat operators who are on prescribed medications that can affect their judgment and response time can make a perilous situation for anyone on the waterway with that boat operator and also lead to a BUI charge.

 BUI laws are just like DUI laws.
 In most states, the first two offenses are charged as misdemeanors, however if you are charged with an aggravated BUI, you will be facing felony charges.
 This can lead to hefty fines and even jail time in some cases.
 If your boating license is revoked, your driver’s license may be as well.

 Boating Accident Liability

 The law allows victims of personal injury cases to pursue for financial compensation from the at-fault party for the losses their injuries cause them.
 This also applies to boating accidents.
 A victim can sue the boat operator for damages.
 Boating accidents can be more complex than other types of personal injury cases and victims should consult with a boating accident attorney.
-Call a lawyer, like a personal injury lawyer from Wiseman Bray Attorneys, to schedule a case evaluation to find out how a legal team can help.
+Call a lawyer, like a personal injury lawyer from Patterson Bray to schedule a case evaluation to find out how a legal team can help.